What is the purpose of the program?

 How many correctional probation officers are there?

-As of March 2020, there were 1,886 certified non-supervisory probation officer positions.
-Probation officers are located in 149 offices throughout the state.
+As of March 2021, there were 1,884 certified non-supervisory probation officer positions.
+Probation officers are located in over 130 offices throughout the state.

 Can correctional probation officers arrest probation violators?

 A probation officer is considered a certified law enforcement position, which allows officers to arrest individuals who are being supervised by the Florida Department of Corrections.
 Additionally, probation officers are permitted to carry firearms.
-Each officer must purchase his or her own firearm and must successfully complete firearms qualification requirements with the firearm once a year and achieve a minimum score of 80% set forth by the Florida Department of Corrections and the Florida Department of Law Enforcement.
+Each officer must purchase his or her own firearm and must successfully complete firearms qualification requirements with the firearm once a year and achieve a minimum score of 80% set forth by the Florida Department of Law Enforcement.

 Are sex offenders supervised the same as all other offenders?